isaiah-barron/Distributed-Key-Value-Store/README.md

  ## Phase 2

- This phase will focus on creating a distributed key/value store that stores key/value pairs on more than one machine/node by partitioning the key-value pairs into shards.
+This phase will focus on creating a distributed key/value store that stores key/value pairs on more than one machine/node by partitioning the key-value pairs into shards (scalability).
+The partitioning mechanism I will be using is Hashing which allows for uniformity, cheap reads, cheap writes, and scalability.
+(In the future, once I have finished all three phases, I plan on using a Consistant Hashing.
+This mechanism allows for stability plus all the features that Hashing provides)
- This will achieve scalability in our key/value store.

  Phase 2 deliverables: